Latest ALNCCB-LNCC Practice Tests

 3. To cover the costs of long-term care services for elderly individuals

-ch of the following legal principles is relevant in medical malpractice e the plaintiff alleges that the healthcare provider failed to obtain info ent?
+Which of the following legal principles is relevant in medical malpractice cases where the plaintiff alleges that the healthcare provider failed to obtain informed consent?

 Explanation: In cases where the plaintiff alleges that the healthcare provider failed to obtain informed consent, the legal principle of battery is relevant.
 Battery refers to the intentional harmful or offensive contact with a person without their consent.
 Failure to obtain informed consent can be considered a form of battery in medical malpractice cases.